FelixTJDietrich/homepage/src/pages/posts/002-you-got-me-mad-now.md

 Around late 2014, early 2015, Forsen started using the music streaming service [plug.dj](http://plug.dj) for letting Twitch chat be the DJ of his stream.
 They could enqueue any YouTube video to be used as background audio.
 People started using it to enqueue music, meme videos, "cancer" or also "earrape" music, soon followed by the first gachi remixes.
 And thus, gachimuchi was introduced, amplified, and spread not only to his stream but also across the whole of mainstream Twitch.

 I have fond memories of just listening to gachi music all day.
 I would listen to it even on my own, also when going on walks with my dogs.
 It is strange to explain, the fact that it was so fringe and impossible to explain to most people made it strangly enjoyable to me.
 It was kind of my own thing that I only enjoyed in secret with people on Twitch and the internet.
-I had this strong sense of belonging to the people online, which made me all the more disconnected with people offline.

 ## Gachi vs. Anime